souzatharsis/podcastfy/paper/paper.md

 print(generated_conversation)
 ```

 In this example, the `ContentGenerator` class is used to create a conversation based on an input text.
 This generated conversation can be customized by setting different parameters, such as conversation style and roles.
-Users can opt to run a clouse-based LLM (Gemini) or run a local (potentially Open Source) LLM model by setting the `is_local` parameter to `True` ([see local llm configuration](https://github.com/souzatharsis/podcastfy/blob/main/usage/local_llm.md)).
+Users can opt to run a cloud-based LLM (Gemini) or run a local (potentially Open Source) LLM model by setting the `is_local` parameter to `True` ([see local llm configuration](https://github.com/souzatharsis/podcastfy/blob/main/usage/local_llm.md)).

 ## Text-to-Speech Conversion